Pond filtration installation

-Filtration is required to restore or maintain the delicate balance of an aquatic ecosystem which is disrupted or placed under stress by high fish stock levels, fish feeding, ducks, lack of plants and so on.
+Pond filtration systems are often required to restore or maintain the delicate balance of an aquatic ecosystem which is disrupted or placed under stress by high fish stock levels, fish feeding, ducks, lack of plants and so on.
 Maintenance of good water quality should be well thought out at the design stage of a new pond.
 Where water quality is poor in an existing pond, upgrading or retro-fitting of a filtration system is indicated.

 There are filtration systems on the market for every conceivable application - for a small garden pond through to a swimming pond or small lake.
 As with most things, you get what you pay for.
 Every year the manufacturers strive to make their products more user-friendly and efficient.
 It is essential that all relevant factors are considered before opting for a particular filter and pump combination.
 Installation should be made to maximise the effect of the chosen system and in such a way that the workings are hidden from view and do not detract from the aesthetic of the pond or feature.